micked99/ICT-Wspr-complete-setup/README.md

 <img src="https://github.com/user-attachments/assets/eec8681e-1199-46cd-8c37-9d269d65407c" width="300" />  <br>

-# Get the flight online to Sondehub and/or aprs.fi
+# Get your flight uploaded to Sondehub and/or aprs.fi

-Using a wsrp to sondehub script
+Using a WSPR to sondehub script with a filtering function so your upload data dont get mixed with other flights

 # Misc pictures